MLB Rumors: Mets Have ‘Checked In’ On Craig Kimbrel As Brewers Reportedly Claim They Can’t Afford Him

 According to Haudricourt, the Brewers can no longer afford Kimbrel, who already declined a $17.9 million qualifying offer from the Boston Red Sox, the team with which he spent the last three seasons, saving 108 games in 119 save opportunities, per BR stats.

-“The Brewers don’t have another $18 million in this year’s budget to do a one-year deal with Kimbrel or Keuchel,” Hardicourt wrote.
+“The Brewers don’t have another $18 million in this year’s budget to do a one-year deal with Kimbrel or Keuchel,” Haudricourt wrote.

 “They probably don’t have even half that figure at the ready for an addition at this stage.”

 The Tampa Bay Rays have also done “due diligence” by approaching Kimbrel, according to Newsday, though as with the Mets, there appears to be no current indication that Tampa Bay — who won a surprising 90 games in 2018 after winning no more than 80 in any season since 2013, per BR — was planning to make an offer for Kimbrel.